New Front Door Cost

 If you own a wooden door, sometimes the panels may split.
 This can be because the wood has dried out, or the door is slammed frequently.

 If your door has a varnish or natural finish, wood filler isn’t recommended as it would be visible.
-Instead, you will need to force to panel back together using dowels, and use PVA wood glue to close the crack.
+Instead, you will need to force the panel back together using dowels and use PVA wood glue to close the crack.
 PVA wood glue costs roughly £5.

 Loose Frame